 Individuals who have returned their canceled work authorization and are in good standing should have received a Confirmation of Compliance notice.
 USCIS began mailing notices of this type on July 23, 2015.

 Orlando Immigration Lawyers Handle DACA & Immigration Issues

 The experienced immigration attorneys of Colombo & Hurd are dedicated to providing strategic and thoroughly considered solutions to immigration problems and immigration complications.
-To schedule a confidential legal consultation call our Orlando immigration attorneys at 800 659-7142 today.
+To schedule a confidential legal consultation call our Tampa immigration attorneys at 800 659-7142 today.